 So, conjecturally, the surname is descended from the tenant of the village and lands of Filby, held by Thorold, Sheriff of Lincolnshire, from William de Warrenne, a Norman Baron, who was recorded in the Domesday Book census of 1086.
 At the time of the Domesday the village contained 10 salthouses and was surrounded by Filbey Broad.

 Early History of the Philbey family

 This web page shows only a small excerpt of our Philbey research.
-Another 149 words (11 lines of text) covering the years 1202, 1273, 1280, 1315, 1325, 1557, 1582, 1582 and 1886 are included under the topic Early Philbey History in all our PDF Extended History products and printed products wherever possible.
+Another 75 words (5 lines of text) covering the years 1202, 1273, 1280, 1315, 1325, 1557, 1582, 1581, 1581, 1582 and 1886 are included under the topic Early Philbey History in all our PDF Extended History products and printed products wherever possible.

 Philbey Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Filby, Filbey, Filbee, Filbie, Philby, Philbey, Phillbee, Fylbey, Fylby and many more.

 Early Notables of the Philbey family (pre 1700)

 Another 88 words (6 lines of text) are included under the topic Early Philbey Notables in all our PDF Extended History products and printed products wherever possible.

 Philbey Settlers in Australia in the 19th Century

 - Henry Philbey, aged 18, who arrived in South Australia in 1852 aboard the ship "Sibella"